 If you have an interest only mortgage, making your monthly payments alone won’t build up your equity.
 However, if you can afford to make overpayments, this will chip at your capital and build up the equity in your home.
 Always check with your lender if you can make overpayments and how that would work under your particular mortgage.

-If you’re looking to move or buy your first home, you can help reduce the risk of negative equity by thinking carefully about the property you’re looking to buy and how much you can afford to pay for it.
+If you’re looking to move or buy your first home, you can help reduce the risk of negative equity by thinking carefully about the property you’re looking to buy and the amount you’re looking to pay for it.
 You should also think about your deposit.
 The more money you can put down as a house deposit, the more equity you’ll have to start with to help cushion a fall in house prices later.

 Think carefully before securing other debts against your home.